-School assemblies are held on Tuesdays (Junior) and Thursdays (Senior) in the school hall from 8:50 - 9:20am.
+School assemblies are held on Tuesdays (Junior) and Thursdays (Senior) in the school hall from 8:50 - 9:20am during weeks 2, 6 and 10.

 Whānau Assemblies are held on Wednesdays (Day 3) in three different areas, the school hall, the new gym and the old gym.